syntaxtrash/mcp/README.md

 ## Security Configuration

 ### MySQL
-Create a MySQL user with `SELECT`-only privileges instead of using the `root` account:
+Create a MySQL user with appropriate privileges instead of using the root account:

 1. **Log in to MySQL as Root**:
    ```bash